lansolo99/lansolo.dev/content/posts/building-a-mini-casual-game-with-nextjs.md

 ## The game

-First and foremost, here is the [live game](https://findechantier.pommeclic.com/) we will talk about.
+First and foremost, here is the [playable live game](https://findechantier.pommeclic.com/) this post is about.

 ## Goal